Notre Dame MBA

 If you decide to request a test waiver for a later round or appeal the decision, it must come with evidence of a significant change in your circumstances.

 No. Requesting a test waiver is an opportunity for the admissions committee to assess the challenges you face through this unique circumstance in our global history.
 If you are denied a test waiver, the admissions committee will ask that you submit a test score if you have not already done so.

-The test waiver is in effect for the 2020-2021 MBA admissions cycle, which has its next application deadline on April 6 and starts classes in 2021.
+The test waiver is in effect for the 2020-2021 MBA admissions cycle and starts classes in 2021.